Want to learn how to increase blog traffic and reach an even bigger audience than ever before?

 4. Enable push notifications

-Push notifications are the hottest new thing when it comes to blog promotion as it increases blog traffic by bringing visitors back to your website.
-You’ve probably seen them on a lot of websites lately.
+Push notifications are one of the hottest ways to increase blog traffic by bringing visitors back to your website with the push of a button.

-You can also integrate push notifications on your blog to connect with your readers too!
+You can definitely utilize push notifications on your blog to connect with your readers as well!

-All you need is the OneSignal – Free Web Push Notifications plugin to get started.
+If you’re using WordPress, you can use the OneSignal – Free Web Push Notifications plugin to get started with push notifications.

 Simply create an account and follow the instructions they provide and they’ll get you all set up with push notifications in no time!
 It takes approximately 20 minutes.